jdcantrell/kodiak/README.md

 #Kodiak - a personal photo blog/sharing tool

 Todo:
-- Public/Private/Limited
-- finish actual theme
-- Clicking on an image in preview should bring it up in a lightbox full screen and display the alt text.
-Users should be able to use arrows to view the new and previous images for all other images on the page.
 - fix width calculation, it needs to account for padding that occurs between images
+- use a translator to create images the actual html size?
+We'd then have a preview writer and a publish writer, this seems pretty reasonable
+- delete old folders when changing access (unset published date)
 - Improve rst error messaging and handling
-- export theme width config values to js (for editing)
 - RSS feed (multiple, public, limited, all)
 - ux for publish but not latest
 - Don't add two new lines between consecutive .. image:: tags
 - make .. images:: support multiline .. image:: docinfo tags
-- use a translator to create images the actual html size?
-We'd then have a preview writer and a publish writer, this seems pretty reasonable

 Done:
+- export theme width config values to js (for editing)
+- finish actual theme - separate from project slightly, add small py config file for setting paths
+- Clicking on an image in preview should bring it up in a lightbox full screen and display the alt text.
+Users should be able to use arrows to view the new and previous images for all other images on the page.
+- Public/Private/Limited
+- Pages Index
+- grab title information from rst
 - Resize thumbnails on preview page instead of using full images (resized to theme width)
 - Resize images to a max size something 1600x1200?